No items found.

 Data Source One: Your Amazon Seller Central Dashboard & Visualizations

 When you use it: The Amazon Seller Central Dashboard gives you a high-level view of your store’s performance and inventory status.
 If you’re trying to get a quick idea of high-level figures, this is the place to start.
-Via the menu in the top left, you can access the UI to dive into other parts of your Amazon business.
 Amazon provides simple visualizations for sales, traffic, and orders:

-How you use it: The Amazon Seller Central Dashboard is accessible simply by logging into your Seller Central account, and accessing reports can be done via the lefthand navigation bar.
+How you use it: You can access the Amazon Seller Central Dashboard simply by logging into your Seller Central account.

 Data Source Two: Exported Data Reports